 The extract is used commercially to create medicine.
 It has the effect of stopping both cellular and viral DNA from replicating.
 It is classified as an antimitotic drug.
 It is used to treat some forms of cancer and is also used in creams as an antiviral agent to treat warts, such as venereal warts.

 Some reports even suggest you can absorb the toxin by simply handling the plant or the fruit.
-It can be toxic to pets if they are exposed or consume parts of the plant.
+It can be toxic to pets if they are exposed to or consume parts of the plant.
 It can induce vomiting, diarrhea, or drooling in dogs and can also cause skin irritation from contact with the leaves.

 There are some animals that may eat the fruit of the Mayapple without ill effects.
 These include box turtles, opossums, raccoons, and skunks.